lf-lang/playground-lingua-franca/examples/Cpp/AlarmClock/src/README.md

 path by editing the `shared_header.cpp` file.
 Furthermore is it possible to configure paths to other binaries in this file e.g. kill, mpg321 -commands.

+This program requires that you first [install Crow](https://crowcpp.org/master/getting_started/setup).
 If you have installed Crow in a location where CMake does not automatically find it, then you can manually specify the location when compiling the LF program as follows:

 ```bash